 Don’t miss this opportunity to look behind the scenes as we prepare new works for the stage.
 Experience live public readings and be part of the process as some of Canada’s most talented actors, directors, dramaturgs, and playwrights bring new scripts to life.
-After each reading, audience members are invited to take part in a discussion with Bill Millerd (Artistic Managing Director) and/or Rachel Ditor (Literary Manager), and the artists.
+After each reading, audience members are invited to take part in a discussion with the artists.
 Comment, ask questions, and learn about the process of script development.

 Goldcorp Stage at the BMO Theatre Centre

 A contemporary black comedy set in a fast-food restaurant that explores the lives of Canadian immigrants as they acclimatize to the Canadian mosaic.

 Dave Deveau is an award-winning writer whose work has been produced across North America and in Europe.
 He is the Playwright in Residence for Zee Zee Theatre, who premiered his critically acclaimed plays Nelly Boy, Tiny Replicas, My Funny Valentine (Sydney Risk Prize, Jessie Nomination, Oscar Wilde Nomination – Dublin), Lowest Common Denominator, and Elbow Room Café: The Musical (with Anton Lipovetsky).
 His plays for young audiences were commissioned and premiered by Green Thumb Theatre and continue touring: Out in the Open, tagged, and Celestial Being (Jessie nomination) His first screenplay Us in Nine Months (based on Tiny Replicas), will shoot this year with Sociable Films.
 His newest YA play, Ladies and Gentlemen, Boys and Girls, premieres in Toronto this season with Roseneath Theatre.
 Deveau is represented by Marquis Literary.

 By Marcus Youssef